JeffyAbraham/SnapShot/README.md

 ## Overview.

-This web application is a social networking website which allows users to share Image with the world
+This web application is a social networking website which allows users to share Images with the world

- . . . . .
-List of user features  . . . .
+  List of user features

  + User SignUp/Login
  + Post  image to S3 bucket